risha2211/My-Projects/AI-Coordinate-Grading.md

-# Code of Duty - AI-Based Coordinate System for Candidate Grading
+# Code of Duty- AI-Based Coordinate System for Candidate Grading
 *Smart India Hackathon 2024*

 "Code of Duty" is an AI-powered recruitment intelligence system that evaluates, filters, and ranks job candidates based on a 3D coordinate model: